groundmelon/djiros/README.md

 * baud_rate               [int]    : Baudrate for serial port
 * app_id                  [int]    : App Id for dji sdk
 * enc_key                 [string] : App Key for dji sdk
-* only_broadcast          [bool]   : No activation and control is needed, just broadcast imu, rc, gps, ...
+* sensor_mode             [bool]   : No activation and control is needed, just output imu, rc, gps, ...
 * align_with_fmu          [bool]   : Use ticks from FMU/ ros::Time::now() when data is received.
 * gravity                 [double] : scale multiplied on accelerometer output
 * ctrl_cmd_stream_timeout [double] : timeout for judging if control command is streaming in or stopped